 Veterans Day is observed with the understanding that all gave some.
 All veterans, no matter what their role or rank, put their lives on the line when they volunteered to wear the uniform.

 Memorial Day is observed with the understanding that some gave all.
-We use the day to remember the human cost of war.
+We use the day to remember the service members who died in the line of duty and reflect on the human cost of war.

 With that in mind, here are three reads about the day and issues surrounding it:

-A look at the history of the POW/MIA flag.
+A look at the POW/MIA flag, its meaning and history

-The story behind the missing man table and ceremony.
+The story behind the POW/MIA missing man table and ceremony

 More from the USO